-- msgType: The type of the message among request reply notify.
-Thus, typically, a message request is followed by a reply if it is necessary to return values to the requester (or a broadcasted notification if it is more useful from the application point of view.)
+(or a broadcasted notification if it is more useful from the application point of view.)
 Note that the specification does not define any sequence number or nor id for request-response...
-Inconsistencies may happen; it is discussed below. - action: The name of the action brought by the message from the list of methods and notifications described in the schema whose name is indicated in the message. - cipher: The safety mechanism used in the message.
+Inconsistencies may happen; it is discussed below.

+- action: The name of the action brought by the message from the list of methods and notifications described in the schema whose name is indicated in the message. - cipher: The safety mechanism used in the message.
 So far the none mechanism has been defined...

-In the future we may consider SHA mechanism (SHA1 SHA256 SHA512?), with a key shared across the bus.
+In the future we may consider signing/ciphering mechanism using well-known algorithms (HMAC SHA AES...), with a key shared across the bus.